 With Peace and Gratitude,

-*The photos in this post were taken on my iPhone.
+*The photos in this post were taken by me via smart phone.
 While they do not directly relate to the subject matter of this post, the photos are included as part of my goal to add visual appeal to my posts through the use of nature photography.